JasonParentEAB/tutorial/README.md

 )
 ```

 Run the unit tests.
 They passed!
-Now that we have a working web page, we can link to it in the home template.
+Now that we have a working web page, we can link to it in the *home.html* template.

 ```html
 <!-- organizations/templates/organizations/create.html -->